ppchhabra/website/aboutme.md

 ### My History

 I grew up in India.
 I love to play indoor/outdoor games, listen to music, spending time with family and friends and reading about new research.
-I also received my B.E degree from NIT Jalandhar, India, and ME degree from Indian Institute of Sciences, Bangalore, India.
+I received my B.Tech. degree from NIT Jalandhar, India, and M.E. degree from Indian Institute of Sciences, Bangalore, India.
 I am currently pursuing my PhD degree from Gerogia Tech.
-Before my PhD, I worked for about more than ten years with small/large teams in aerospace domain as a Scientist/designer/analyst/manager at Indian Defence Research Organization, Infosys and General Electric.
-I also got opportunity to work on commercial aircraft projects at Airbus, Toulouse, France, and Triumph Aerostructures Vought Aircraft Division at Dallas, Texas, USA.
+Before my PhD, I worked for more than ten years in Aerospace domain designing and developing aircrafts and aero engines.

 ![Param](img/squaremug.png)